 - Saskatchewan has the largest surgical bone donation program in Canada.
 Most donated bone comes from hip replacement surgery and is used in many surgical procedures that require bone grafts.

-- Age doesn't matter: Canada's oldest organ donor was 93.
+- Age doesn't matter: Canada's oldest organ donor was over 90 years old.

 - Donation will be considered only after every effort has been made to save your life.